fhdsl/AI_for_Decision_Makers/docs/02a-Avoiding_Harm-intro.md

 ## Target Audience

 This course is intended for leaders who might make decisions about AI at nonprofits, in industry, or academia.
+They may have an interest to use or develop AI tools.

 ## Curriculum